Achillea millefolium ‘Cassis’

 The Achillea flourishes in light sandy soil and in full sun – the front of a border is ideal.

-Bees love Achilleas – there being hundreds of single flowers for them to visit!
+Bees love Achilleas as they provide them with hundreds of single flowers to visit!